johnnyhoichuen/big2-rl/README.md

 ```
 --xpid XPID           Experiment id (default: big2rl)
 --save_interval SAVE_INTERVAL
                     Time interval (in minutes) at which to save the model
+--opponent_agent OPPONENT_AGENT
+                    Type of opponent agent to be placed in other 3 positions which model will be tested again.
+Values = {prior, ppo,
+                    random}
 --actor_device_cpu    Use CPU as actor device
 --gpu_devices GPU_DEVICES
                     Which GPUs to be used for training
 --num_actor_devices NUM_ACTOR_DEVICES
                     The number of devices used for simulation
 --num_actors NUM_ACTORS
                     The number of actors for each simulation device
 --training_device TRAINING_DEVICE
-                      The index of the GPU used for training models. `cpu`
-                	  means using cpu
+                    The index of the GPU used for training models. `cpu` means using cpu
 --load_model          Load an existing model
 --disable_checkpoint  Disable saving checkpoint
 --savedir SAVEDIR     Root dir where experiment data will be saved
 --total_frames TOTAL_FRAMES
                     Total environment frames to train for
 --exp_epsilon EXP_EPSILON
                     The probability for exploration
 --batch_size BATCH_SIZE
                     Learner batch size
 --unroll_length UNROLL_LENGTH
                     The unroll length (time dimension)
 --num_buffers NUM_BUFFERS
                     Number of shared-memory buffers for a given actor device
 --num_threads NUM_THREADS
                     Number learner threads
 --max_grad_norm MAX_GRAD_NORM
                     Max norm of gradients
 --learning_rate LEARNING_RATE
                     Learning rate
 --alpha ALPHA         RMSProp smoothing constant
 --momentum MOMENTUM   RMSProp momentum
 --epsilon EPSILON     RMSProp epsilon

 ```

 ## Evaluation